 They offer a wide range of tourism-related content needed to support the industry.
-SMART+ characteristics relate to three areas of focus:

-- Development and support
+SMART characteristics relate to three areas of focus:

-- Curriculum and program delivery
+Development and support

-- Improvement and enhancement
+- Curriculum and program delivery - Improvement and enhancement

-See the Self-Evaluation Checklist in Appendix A for the complete list of criteria required for the SMART+ Program designation.
+See the Self-Evaluation Checklist in Appendix A for the complete list of criteria required for the SMART Program and SMART + Premium Program designations.

-How will the SMART+ Accreditation Program be governed?
+How will the SMART Accreditation Program be governed?

-Tourism HR Canada reviews applications for completeness and convenes panels of assessors who perform desk reviews.
-Tourism HR Canada also ensures information, decisions and accreditation entitlements are communicated in a timely manner.
+Tourism HR Canada reviews applications for completeness and convenes panels of assessors who perform desk reviews and when there is no consensus amongst the first two desk reviewers, a site visit.
+Tourism HR Canada also ensures information, decisions and accreditation entitlements are communicated in a timely manner. and grow the program.
+A network of accrediting bodies, including provincial and territorial human resource organizations, will help promote.